Documentation and dissemination of the history of Denmark in Greenland and the Arctic

 5. Art, objects, graphics and maps are continuously digitalized and made available at www.arktiskebilleder.dk

-Potential clauses are entered in the database (this is most often relevant for document material), after which use can only take place in accordance with the wishes of the giver.
+Potential clauses are entered in the database after which use can only take place in accordance with the wishes of the donor.

 Donors will have full access to the submitted material at all times.